alexji/mikerun/README.md

   * `limexam` and `cimexam` let you set limits on the plot (useful for long exposures)
   * Many other things: `v` = vector cut, `r` or `.` = radial profile
   * http://stsdas.stsci.edu/cgi-bin/gethelp.cgi?imexamine
+* implot xxxx: will do the cut across the middle for you
 * Editing fields in the MIKE GUI requires you to put the mouse in the edit field, type in the changes, and press enter

 ## Observing